Chain Reaction (game show): Speed chain

 The team has seven seconds to confer and come up with the two words.
-If correct, they won the same value as a single correct word in the previous round ($100–$300).
+If correct, they won the same value as a single correct word in the previous round ($100 to $300).
 If neither team completed the chain, neither team got to play the speed chain.
 The 2015 version eliminated the speed chains, except for the Tiebreaker.
 The speed chains after the first three rounds returned for the 2021 version.
 Going into the first commercial break in the 2021 version, a three-word chain with the middle word missing was shown for home viewers (as in the USA/Global version, when they were presented at the end of each episode), with the answer revealed coming out of the commercial break.

 Tiebreaker

 In the 2006 and 2015 versions, if the fourth round ended in a tie, the teams were given alternating Speed Chains in a "sudden death" format.
-If one team did not solve their Speed Chain, the other team need only solve their next Speed Chain to win the game.
+If one team did not solve their Speed Chain, the other team needed to only solve their next Speed Chain to win the game.
 Both teams kept their money, and the losing team received unacknowledged parting gifts as well.

 In the 2021 version, the Tiebreaker uses only one Speed Chain.
 The team that went first in the fourth round has the option to play the Speed Chain or pass it to the other team.
 The tiebreaking Speed Chain is played in the same manner as after each of the first three rounds of regulation play (including the seven-second conference).
 If the team playing the Speed Chain successfully solves the chain, that team wins the game.
 If not, the other team automatically wins.